-To properly take advantage of these trends, SaaS business owners may need to use them as early as possible.
+SaaS business owners may need to use them as early as possible to properly take advantage of these trends.
 Beyond the typical digital marketing strategies such as great website design, Google SEO services, email marketing, and content creation, there are a few notable trends that have begun making an impact on the industry, with some of them looking to keep doing so.

 While how much of an impression these will make in the SaaS market will vary, each will undeniably have a noticeable one.